Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 - Virtual assistants provide additional support to agents.

-- Statistical machine learning tools that mine and analyse data in order to improve operations.
+- Statistical machine learning tools that mine and analyse data to improve operations.

 Automate tedious, time-consuming, and repetitive tasks to free up agents to handle more complex customer-centric interactions.
 It can also be used behind the scenes to help associates to make better, data-driven decisions.
 What’s more, AI can scale up digital service knowledge capture, and improve the overall quality of your customer service.